-Dear Authors and Readers: The Journal content management system has just been upgraded to OJS v.3.
-This will cause many links to be broken (as well as the "vanilla" look you are currently seeing) until we restore it to its proper settings.
+Dear Authors and Readers: The Journal content management system has been upgraded to OJS v.3.
+This still causes some links to be broken.

 Thank you for your patience, and e-mail the Editor (at email@example.com) with any questions.